Data-Enabled Predictive Control with Predictive Adaptive Line-of-Sight Guidance for 3-D Path Following of Autonomous Underwater Vehicles: Autonomous Underwater Vehicle

 The damping matrix $D(\nu_r)$ is modeled as a diagonal matrix, representing damping in each degree of freedom with the damping coefficients $X_u, Y_v, Z_w, K_p, M_q, N_r$.
 To account for nonlinear effects at higher speeds, the damping in the surge and sway directions decreases in the REMUS~100 simulation exponentially with the total relative velocity $U_r$, introducing velocity-dependent behavior in the damping matrix.
 The resulting formulation is

+where the damping coefficients $X_u, \dots, N_r$ are derived from the inertia entries and characteristic damping time constants $T_i$, as detailed in Appendix~\ref{app:dynamics}.
 The vector $g(\eta)$ represents the restoring forces and moments acting on the vehicle due to gravity and buoyancy, resulting in nonlinear attitude-dependent behavior.
 For neutrally buoyant underwater vehicles such as the REMUS~100, these effects are primarily determined by the position of the center of gravity, defined as $r_{bG} = [x_g, y_g, z_g]^T$ and the gravitational force $m g$, relative to the body-fixed origin as in~\eqref{eq:submerge}.